aabost/creating-SQlitle-tables-using-python/README.md

-# creating-SQL-tables-using-python
+# SQL-tables
+4 projects that where I used python and SQL to parse different types of data format like XML and Json.
-A repository to some class projects I did while taking python for everybody by professor Charles Russell Severance at The University of Michigan on Coursera.
+These projects are the result of "python for everybody" course by professor Charles Russell at The University of Michigan on Coursera.